-All children at St John's Catholic Parish have the right to feel safe and be safe.
+All children at Mary Help of Christians, Altona have the right to feel safe and be safe.
 The wellbeing of children in our care will always be our first priority and we do not and will not tolerate child abuse.
 We aim to create a child-safe and child-friendly environment where children are free to enjoy life to the full without any concern for their safety.
 There is particular attention paid to the most vulnerable children, including Aboriginal and Torres Strait Islander children, children from culturally and/or linguistically diverse backgrounds, and children with a disability.